Manage Encryption Keys

 Other ways include: specifying them in a hidden and/or secure key file, through an environment variable, or by using a public/private key pair system.

 You can also work with IRI to integrate your key provisioning or storage appliance to these methods.
-The example below shows the use of FieldShield with encryption keys stored in the Azure key vault.
-IRI is also working with Townsend Security to leverage the HSM and other advanced features of Alliance Key Manager.
+The example below shows the use of FieldShield with encryption keys stored in the Azure Key Vault.
+You can also manage these keys in Alliance Key Manager from Townsend Security to leverage its HSM and other advanced features.